-Federal regulations provide a baseline of requirements; TSA does not prohibit airports from implementing additional measures in evaluating applicants for airport ID badges.
-However, accessing and utilizing criminal history or other information in making credentialing decisions may have legal implications involving discrimination or invasion of privacy rights.
+Federal regulations provide a baseline of requirements; TSA does not prohibit airports from implementing additional measures in evaluating applicants for airport credentials.
+However, accessing and using criminal history or other information not related to the disqualifying offenses to make credentialing decisions may have legal implications involving discrimination or invasion of privacy rights.